What Has Been Seen Cannot Be Unseen...

 “This is a gripping and original crime thriller by a new author with incredible potential.
 Really looking forward to the next one!”

 Catherine Fearns is from Liverpool, UK.
 In previous incarnations she was a financial analyst, a cocktail pianist and a breastfeeding counsellor, but nowadays she likes to write.
-Her first novel, Reprobation, was published by Crooked Cat Books in October 2018 and quickly became an Amazon bestseller in several categories.
-The follow-up, Consuming Fire, is currently on pre-order and will be available in early 2019.
+Her first novel Reprobation was published by Crooked Cat Books in October 2018 and quickly became an Amazon bestseller in several categories.
+The follow-up, Consuming Fire, was published in February 2019 and is also a bestseller.

 Catherine writes for music website Pure Grain Audio, and her music journalism has also appeared in Broken Amp and Noisey.
 Her short fiction and non-fiction pieces have been published in Here Comes Everyone, Toasted Cheese, Offshoots & Metal Music Studies.
 She holds a degree in History from Oxford University, a Masters from the London School of Economics, and is a member of the Crime Writers’ Association.